-6.1 The council will make safe and efficient arrangements for the making of its payments.
+- 6.1 The Council will make safe and efficient arrangements for the making of its payments. - 6.2 Following authorisation under Financial Regulation 5 above, the Council, a duly delegated committee or, if so delegated, the Clerk shall give instruction that a payment shall be made. - 6.3 All payments shall be effected by cheque or other instructions to the Council's bankers, or otherwise, in accordance with a resolution of Council. - 6.4 Cheques or orders for payment drawn on the bank account in accordance with the schedule as presented to Council or committee shall be signed by three members of Council in accordance with a resolution instructing that payment.

-- 6.2 Following authorisation under Financial Regulation 5 above, the council, a duly delegated committee or, if so delegated, the Clerk shall give instruction that a payment shall be made. - 6.3 All payments shall be effected by cheque or other instructions to the council's bankers, or otherwise, in accordance with a resolution of council. - 6.4 Cheques or orders for payment drawn on the bank account in accordance with the schedule as presented to council or committee shall be signed by three members of council in accordance with a resolution instructing that payment.
-If a member who is also a bank signatory has declared a disclosable pecuniary interest, or has any other interest, in the matter in respect of which the payment is being made, that councillor shall be required to consider Standing Orders, and thereby determine whether it is appropriate and / or permissible to be a signatory to the transaction in question.
-A member who is a bank signatory, having a connection by virtue of family or business relationships with the beneficiary of a payment, should not, under normal circumstances, be a signatory to the payment in question - 6.5 To indicate agreement of the details shown on the cheque or order for payment with the counterfoil and the invoice or similar documentation, the signatories shall each also initial the cheque counterfoil. - 6.6 Cheques or orders for payment shall not normally be presented for signature other than at a council meeting.
-Any signatures obtained away from such meetings shall be reported to the council at the next convenient meeting. - 6.7 If thought appropriate by the council, payment for utility supplies (energy, telephone and water) and any National Non-Domestic Rates may be made by variable direct debit provided that the instructions are signed by three members and any payments are reported to council as made.
-The approval of the use of a variable direct debit shall be renewed by resolution of the council at least every two years.
+If a member who is also a bank signatory has declared a disclosable pecuniary interest, or has any other interest, in the matter in respect of which the payment is being made, that Councillor shall be required to consider Standing Orders, and thereby determine whether it is appropriate and / or permissible to be a signatory to the transaction in question.

-- 6.8 If thought appropriate by the council, payment for certain items may be made by BACS or CHAPS or Bankers Standing Order methods provided that the instructions for each payment are signed, or otherwise evidenced, by three authorised bank signatories are retained and any payments are reported to council as made.
-The approval of the use of BACS or CHAPS or Bankers Standing Order shall be renewed by resolution of the council at least every two years. - 6.9 If thought appropriate by the council payment for certain items may be made by internet banking transfer provided evidence is retained showing which members approved the payment.
+A member who is a bank signatory, having a connection by virtue of family or business relationships with the beneficiary of a payment, should not, under normal circumstances, be a signatory to the payment in question

-If thought appropriate by the council, payment for certain items may be made by BACS or CHAPS methods provided that the instructions for each payment are signed, or otherwise evidenced, by three authorised bank signatories, are retained and any payments are reported to council as made.
-The approval of the use of BACS or CHAPS shall be renewed by resolution of the council at least every two years.
+- 6.5 To indicate agreement of the details shown on the cheque or order for payment with the counterfoil and the invoice or similar documentation, the signatories shall each also initial the cheque counterfoil. - 6.6 Cheques or orders for payment shall not normally be presented for signature other than at a Council meeting.
+Any signatures obtained away

-- 6.10 Where a computer requires use of a personal identification number (PIN) or other password(s), for access to the council's records on that computer, a note shall be made of the PIN and Passwords and shall be handed to and retained by the Chairman of Council in a sealed dated envelope.
-This envelope may not be opened other than in the presence of three other councillors.
+- from such meetings shall be reported to the Council at the next convenient meeting. - 6.7 If thought appropriate by the Council, payment for utility supplies (energy, telephone and water) and any National Non-Domestic Rates may be made by variable direct debit provided that the instructions are signed by three members and any payments are reported to Council as made.
+The approval of the use of a variable direct debit shall be renewed by resolution of the Council at least every two years. - 6.8 If thought appropriate by the Council, payment for certain items may be made by BACS or CHAPS or Bankers Standing Order methods provided that the instructions for each payment are signed, or otherwise evidenced, by three authorised bank signatories are retained and any payments are reported to Council as made.
+The approval of the use of BACS or CHAPS or Bankers Standing Order shall be renewed by resolution of the Council at least every two years. - 6.9 If thought appropriate by the Council, payment for certain items may be made by BACS or CHAPS methods provided that the instructions for each payment are signed, or otherwise evidenced, by three authorised bank signatories, are retained and any payments are reported to Council as made.
+The approval of the use of BACS or CHAPS shall be renewed by resolution of the Council at least every two years. - or other password(s), for access to the Council's records on that computer, a note shall be made of the PIN and Passwords and shall be handed to and retained by the Chair of Council in a sealed dated envelope.
+This envelope may not be opened other than in the presence of three other Councillors.
 After the envelope has been opened, in any circumstances, the PIN and / or passwords shall be changed as soon as practicable.
-The fact that the sealed envelope has been opened, in whatever circumstances, shall be reported to all members immediately and formally to the next available meeting of the council.
-This will not be required for a member's personal computer used only for remote authorisation of bank payments. - 6.11 No employee or councillor shall disclose any PIN or password, relevant to the working of the council or its bank accounts, to any person not authorised in writing by the council or a duly delegated committee.
+The fact that the sealed envelope has been opened, in whatever circumstances, shall be reported to all members immediately and formally to the next available